There are some ways to recude your Council Tax bill. Here are 6 you might want to look into...

 There are discounts if you live with people who are not counted for Council Tax purposes.
 This includes anyone with a severe mental impairment, which could include dementia or a learning disability, depending on their severity.
 Carers who look after someone in the household for at least 35 hours a week and are not a partner or parent of the person they care for may also be exempt, although this also depends on whether or not the person receiving care gets certain disability benefits.
 See our factsheet below for further details of who may be exempt for Council Tax purposes.

 You could apply for Council Tax Support (sometimes also called Council Tax Reduction).
 This is available depending on your individual circumstances, such as your age, your income, and what benefits you receive.
 Each local authority has their own scheme and eligibility.
 Find out more about Council Tax Support

-Download our Council Tax factsheet for for more detailed information about these potential reductions, discounts, and exemptions.
+And our Council Tax factsheet has more detailed information about these potential reductions, discounts, and exemptions.

 Council Tax factsheet (PDF 400 KB)